howonlee/mertonon/docs/v0_4_roadmap.md

 - [x] Intro validation

 - [x] Intro BE
-- [ ] FE intro hero display
+- [x] FE intro hero display - get it to exist

-- [ ] Fold login validation into validation set
-- [ ] Fold other API validation thingies into validations
+- [ ] FE intro hero manual testing, manual gettingittowork
 - [ ] Login
 - [ ] Logout
 - [ ] Test txn macro state - get it to work with the test handler somehow
-- [ ] Intro test, get it to work
+- [ ] Intro BE test, get it to work
 - [ ] FE testing yakshave

+- [ ] Fold login validation into validation set
-- [ ] FE hero tests, incl. switching things
+- [ ] Fold other API validation thingies into validations
 - [ ] FE authn and authz
 - [ ] FE authn and authz testing
 - [ ] Error screens